Top 10 American University & College Logos

 What are the top ten best logos of American universities and colleges?

 University logos get a lot of attention, as do commercial companies.
 Sales of apparel, stationery, and souvenirs can be an additional source of revenue.
-A strong brand can influence students’ choices and help them make headlines in the top media or even on television.
-On par with large companies, universities, and colleges often have dedicated branding departments.
+A strong brand can influence students’ choices and help them make headlines in the top media or on television.
+Like large companies, universities and colleges often have dedicated branding departments.

 Washington State University Logo

-The university was founded back in 1890 and is one of the leading universities in America.
-The main symbol of the educational institution is a cougar located on a shield.
+The university was founded in 1890 and is one of the leading universities in America.
+The educational institution’s main symbol is a cougar on a shield.
 If you look closely, the head of the cougar is depicted thanks to the combination of “W,” “S,” and “U.” The logo is also complemented by the name of the university, which can be placed in three ways, depending on the purpose and channel of communication.

-The university’s emblem was designed by former student Randall Johnson back in 1936.
-The shield is a symbol of higher education and academic excellence, while the cougar indicates the strong spirit of all those involved in the educational process.
+The university’s emblem was designed by former student Randall Johnson in 1936.
+The shield symbolizes higher education and academic excellence, while the cougar indicates the strong spirit of all those involved in the educational process.
 The basic color palette consists of crimson and gray, which are complemented by orange, green, blue, and yellow.

 Howard University Logo